GitAlias/gitalias/README.md

   * Visualizations such as `graphviz` to show logs and charts using third-party tools.

-To see the complete code, view this files:
+To see the complete code, view this file:

   * [gitalias.txt](gitalias.txt)